Harsh1347/Image-to-Text-OpenCV/README.md

 ![BLUE BRICKS](https://github.com/Harsh1347/Image-to-Text-OpenCV/blob/main/results/File_000.jpeg)

+*'C' in BRICKS is incorrextly identified as 'G'*

 ![PRAVIN KUMAR](https://github.com/Harsh1347/Image-to-Text-OpenCV/blob/main/results/File_001.jpeg)

+*'A' in Kumar does look like R*

 - **Sentence**

 ![I AM WORKING TODAY](https://github.com/Harsh1347/Image-to-Text-OpenCV/blob/main/results/File_003.jpeg)

+*'KI' is being treated as single character as there isn't enough space*

 ![THIS IS TESTING IMAGE](https://github.com/Harsh1347/Image-to-Text-OpenCV/blob/main/results/File_004.jpeg)

 ## Limitations

 - Only single line text can be detected.
-- Letters should not be connected.
+- Letters should not be connected and must be properly spaced.
+- ML model doesn't recognize any numbers or any special characters.